 Young People Set to Lift the Spirits of Louisville's Seniors One Valentine's Day Card at a Time

-Louisville Metro Meals on Wheel’s recipients are set to receive handmade Valentine’s Day cards created by youth volunteers from across the country.
-DoSomething.org, a global non-profit organization with the goal of motivating young people to make positive change, has teamed up with Meals on Wheels America for the fourth annual Love Letters campaign.
+Louisville Metro Meals on Wheel’s recipients are getting handmade Valentine’s Day cards created by youth volunteers from across the country.
+Announced today, DoSomething.org, the largest organization for young people and social change, has once again teamed up with AARP Foundation’s Mentor Up and the Meals On Wheels Association of America for the second annual Love Letters campaign.

-The popular campaign, encouraging young people to create handmade Valentine’s Day cards to lift the spirits of older adults, runs through February 10, 2017 and cards will be included in meal deliveries to Meals on Wheels clients across the country.
-Young people who sign up at DoSomething.org/loveletters by Jan.
-31 and upload a "selfie” photo holding the card(s) they made will be eligible to enter to win a variety of prizes including a $3,000 scholarship.
+The popular campaign, encouraging young people to create handmade Valentine’s Day cards to lift the spirits of older adults this holiday season, runs through February 15, 2015 and cards will be included in meal deliveries to Meals on Wheels clients in Louisville and across the country.
+Young people who sign up at DoSomething.org/loveletters and report back with a photo will be eligible to win a $10,000 scholarship.

-Since 2014, nearly one million cards were distributed through Meals on Wheels America’s network nationwide, which serves nearly 2.5 million homebound seniors each year.
-The support of the volunteers and meals this network provides are critical to helping them maintain enough independence to stay in their own homes.
+The cards made as a part of the campaign will be distributed through Meals On Wheels Association of America’s network, which serves 2.5 million seniors who are homebound due to limited mobility.
+Locally, there are approximately 500 meals delivered daily in approximately 53 meal routes across Louisville.
+The support of the volunteers and meals they provide are critical to helping homebound residents maintain enough independence to stay in their own homes.

 About Louisville Metro Senior Nutrition Program

 DoSomething.org makes the world suck less.
-One of the largest global orgs for young people and social change, our 4.8 million members tackle campaigns that impact every cause, from poverty to violence to the environment to literally everything else.
+One of the largest orgs for young people and social change, our 3.2 million members tackle campaigns that impact every cause, from poverty to violence to the environment to literally everything else.
 Any cause, anytime, anywhere. *mic drop